 Humans appear to have a belief in God wired into them.
-Just as a newborn child craves milk, we appear to have an appetite for God.
+Just as a newborn child craves milk, we appear to have an appetite for a god figure in some form.
 Again, the Bible teaches that because of sin, we suppress and misdirect this in all sorts of ways but it seems to be there in humanity.
 The apostle knew this when he spoke about the gentiles in Romans 1.

 The wrath of God is being revealed from heaven against all the godlessness and wickedness of men who suppress the truth by their wickedness, since what may be known about God is plain to them, because God has made it plain to them.
 For since the creation of the world God's invisible qualities--his eternal power and divine nature--have been clearly seen, being understood from what has been made, so that men are without excuse.
 (Roman 1: 18ff)